aherbert/gdsc-smlm/docs/imagej_plugins.rst

      - Description

    * - gdsc.ga.lastVersion
      - The version number of the most recently run GDSC analytics code.
-If a new version is released that does not match this stored version then the user preferences dialog will be shown again to ensure the preferences are correct.
+If a new version is released that does not match this stored version then the user preferences dialog would be shown again to ensure the preferences are correct.

    * - gdsc.ga.clientId
      - The random UUID for the user.
 This allows repeat sessions to be distinguished from new users.